Samantha Rayner Shows Off Fit Bod In Leopard-Print Bikini On Instagram

 The shot was taken on a sunny day with hazy clouds in the skies and the light made her skin glow, especially on her chest.

 The model stood on a stone square walkway with green lawn on either side.
-A palm tree could be seen behind her to her left plus there was a very low white wall with green shrubbery behind it.
+A palm tree could be seen behind her to her left, plus there was a very low white wall with green shrubbery behind it.
 A teal outdoor chair also peeked through on the right side of the frame.

 Samantha’s adoring followers took to the comments section to discuss her new share.